Sex Type Thing

-"Sex Type Thing" is the debut single of American rock band Stone Temple Pilots, released from their debut studio album, Core, in 1993.
-"Sex Type Thing" also appears on the greatest hits compilation album Thank You.
+"Sex Type Thing" is the debut single by American rock band Stone Temple Pilots, released from their debut studio album, Core, in March 1993.
+It also appears on the greatest hits compilation album Thank You.
 The song spawned a music video which received moderate rotation on MTV (at the height of the early 1990s grunge music scene).
 The single peaked at number 23 on the US Album Rock Tracks chart.